Psoriasis

 Equity considerations in psoriasis care1,2

-Psoriasis exerts a greater QoL burden in SOC due to variations in clinical presentation that often lead to under-diagnosis and misdiagnosis, cultural stigma, and underrepresentation in educational materials.
+Psoriasis exerts a greater quality of life (QoL) burden in SOC due to variations in clinical presentation that often lead to under-diagnosis and misdiagnosis, cultural stigma, and underrepresentation in educational materials.
 Targeted assessment is therefore essential.
-You should also address the presence of pigmentary alteration in management plans and patient counselling.
+You should also address the presence of pigmentary alteration (hyperpigmentation and/or hypopigmentation in affected areas) in management plans and patient counselling.

 Fitzpatrick Classification